Policy No. 2.08

 Staff Member Responsibilities

 In addition to writing the above-referenced letter of resignation and providing the adequate period of notice prior to resignation, staff members must return all Berklee-issued property to their manager on or before the last day of employment.
 This includes Berklee identification badges; keys to any Berklee property, offices, and/or storage; any uniforms, paperwork, and/or documents; and/or any Berklee-issued phones, computers, laptops, tablets, or other electronic devices.
-Return of any and all secure data software authorizations and/or hardware keys must be coordinated through the Office of Technology Resources.
+Return of any and all secure data software authorizations and/or hardware keys must be coordinated through Information Technology Services.

-Upon receiving a notice of resignation, the manager should inform the departing staff member to forward a copy of the resignation notice to their respective human resources business partner and to gather and return all Berklee-issued property on or before the last day of employment.
-The manager should also advise the staff member that he/she has the option to schedule an exit interview meeting with a member of Human Resources.
+Upon receiving a notice of resignation, the manager should inform the departing staff member to forward a copy of the resignation notice to their respective Human Resources business partner and to gather and return all Berklee-issued property on or before the last day of employment.
+The manager should also advise the staff member that they have the option to schedule an exit interview meeting with a member of Human Resources.

 Staff members who voluntarily leave Berklee will receive their last paycheck consistent with the regularly scheduled payroll cycle.
 A staff member’s final paycheck will include pay for hours worked or regular salary through the final day of employment, as well as any unused, accrued paid time off (PTO).